CogitoNTNU/geoguessr-ai/data/street_view_images_collection/HowToCollectPictures.md

 ## Step 11 — Copy and get the API key

 1. Copy the API key
-1. Past the API key into the ".env" file
+1. Paste the API key into the ".env" file you created earlier
-1. It should look like this in the file: GOOGLE_MAPS_KEY="Your key, switch it here in the string"
+1. It should look like this in the file: GOOGLE_MAPS_KEY="Your key, switch it here in the string" (do NOT push this file to Github)

 ![Google cloud](doc_pictures/11.png)